gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When generating grammar sources with ANTLR, now the task's outputs are stored and retrieved from the build cache.

+### The `init` task can now generate Kotlin DSL build scripts

+It is now possible to generate new Gradle builds using the Kotlin DSL with the help of the `init` task and its new `--build-script-dsl` option:

+    gradle init --build-script-dsl kotlin

+The new option defaults to `groovy` and is supported by all build setup types, including migration from Maven builds.

+See the user guide section on the [`init` plugin](userguide/build_init_plugin.html) for more information.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.